 - In addition, the park has an illuminated driving range; call 572-0336.

 - An 18-hole Miniature Golf Course near the Nassau County Aquatic Center is a popular attraction for children and families.
-The course, which has been named "Best of Long Island" by News 12 Long Island, features two 18-hole courses (“Mountainside” and “Overlook”) with terraced landscaping that incorporates a waterfall, small ponds, flower beds and several challenging holes.
+The course, which has been named "Best of Long Island" by News 12 Long Island, features two 18-hole courses (“Orange” and “Blue”) with terraced landscaping that incorporates a waterfall, small ponds, flower beds and several challenging holes.
 Weekends only 1pm-9pm last ticket sold at 8:30pm.

 - There is a Batting Cage with nine separate batting areas offering varying pitching speeds for baseball or a softball option.
 Baseball speeds as follows: fast, 80-85 mph; medium, 60-65 mph; and slow, 40-45 mph.

 - The Children’s Safety Town summer program has made some changes.
 The morning and afternoon program MUST BE SCHEDULED IN ADVANCE and is BY APPOINTMENT ONLY.
-If interested in having your Nassau County third grader participate in the program you will need to call 516 573-3190.
+If interested in having your Nassau County third grader participate in the program call 516 573-3190.
 The program runs from July through August, Monday through Friday.

 - Built in 1998 for the Goodwill Games, the Nassau County Aquatic Center at Eisenhower Park is one of the finest swimming facilities in the U.S. It regularly hosts major swimming competitions and is also open to the public (Leisure Pass and fee required).
 The center offers a full menu of swimming lessons for toddlers, youngsters and teens.
 The Center includes a “stretch” 50-meter pool that is 68 meters long, with three movable bulkheads.
 There is also a 25-meter diving well with competition diving towers, platforms and springboards.
 In addition, there is a beautifully renovated fitness center, located above the pool (Leisure Pass and fee required).
 Call 572-0501 for information.